lars-t-hansen/moz-sandbox/swat/MANUAL.md

    TODO: more saturating / nontrapping conversions.
    TODO: max, min, neg, and abs should be synthesized for integer operands.
    TODO: rem should be synthesized for floating operands.
+   TODO: Some Scheme implementations prefer fxand, fxor, etc for the bitwise ops;
+         possibly recent standards have standard names for these and some of the other operations here, and we should have those at least as aliases.
+   TODO: (neg x) should be written (- x)
+   TODO: More generally, operations that are meaningfully multi-arity - which
+         is many of them, as in scheme - should be supported as multi-arity.
    TODO: nan?, finite?, infinite? might be useful
    TODO: allow i32 values in some contexts where wasm requires i64 but this is
          fairly nuts, eg as the second operand of shifts and rotates.
 Or